 We also don’t advise installing a TRV in the same room as your main heating thermostat.
 The main thermostat will link directly to the boiler, firing it up or turning it down, so by having a TRV in that room they will fight for control – if the TRV wins, the heating in your house will go off!

-Nowadays you can take zonal heating control a step further with electronic TRVs (for example Honeywell’s Evohome system).
-These electronic TRVs use batteries and electronic thermostats to constantly monitor the temperature of the room and move the pin up and down accordingly.
+Nowadays you can take zonal heating control a step further with smart TRVs.
+These electronic TRVs are remotely controlled to constantly monitor the temperature of the room and move the pin up and down accordingly.

 They can also be used with the other heating control components to create an intelligent heating system like the Heat Genius system.
 This obviously adds significant cost to the system, but allows you to accurately monitor and control the temperature of individual rooms in the home all from the touch of the button on your tablet computer or phone.

 Are TRVs a good idea?

 In properties with a decent number of different rooms, then TRVs are definitely worth considering, especially if there are rooms that are unused and therefore not worth heating in the first instance.

 They can produce decent energy savings especially when part of an intelligent heating system.

 It is important to maintain them though; many clients we see have non-functioning TRVs.